Ale-Coeto/design-patterns/README.md

 # Design Patterns

+## Creational
+### Singleton
+Ensure a class has only one instance and provide a global point of access to it.

+### Prototype
+Allows copying existing objects without making your code dependent on their classes.

 ## Structural
 Structural design patterns explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient.